-Our guide can help you choose a prompt!
+Our Common App Guide can help you choose a prompt!

 The Rice supplement is as basic as vanilla ice cream until the final prompt, so prepare to think outside the box on this one.

 The Requirements: 2 essays of 150 words; 1 essay of 500 words; 1 image

 Consider this the prologue to your Why essay (coming up next).
 To nail both of these questions, set aside an hour or so to get cozy with the Rice website and read up on your academic school and other aspects of student life.
 Doing all of your research at once will allow you to tell a cohesive story about yourself, while also ensuring that your essays aren’t redundant.
 Pour all of your academic focus into your answer to this question.
 What do you love about your chosen major?
 If you’re interested in the Visual and Dramatic Arts program, can you describe the unique opportunities you’ll find at Rice University?
 What resources are available to undergrads and how will they guide your craft?
 If you’re undecided, think about what makes Rice the ideal environment for academic exploration.
 How do you plan to hone in on the perfect major?
 The more detail you include, the more admissions will learn about you.